Back to R&D

 • Wastewater and water utility operators

-• Municipal wastewater treatment plants seeking innovative uses for sludge
+• Municipal wastewater treatment plants seeking new uses for sludge

 • Breweries, distilleries, and wineries turning by-products into revenue

-• Agricultural cooperatives wanting locally produced, soil-building fertiliser
+• Agricultural cooperatives wanting locally produced, soil-enriching fertiliser

 Technology Readiness

 Technology validated at pilot scale with full chemical characterisation.
-Protected by an international patent.
+Covered by an international patent application.

 We offer licences to deploy the fertiliser technology and joint development agreements.
 We support partners in adapting the process to local waste streams and regulatory requirements.